n0psw/master-connect/AUDIT_SUMMARY.md

 2. `fix Mentor and Student models to exclude id column properly`
 3. `fix notification model timestamps and add updated_at to migration, fix mentor university tablename`
 4. `fix availability api getMyAvailabilitySettings to use correct endpoint`
+5. `add error handling to all availability routes`
+6. `add audit script and summary of all fixes`

 ## Следующие шаги